CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 #### Acceptable Conduct

-- TODO
-- TODO
+Students are encouraged to:
+- Participate in class discussions
+- Ask questions when needed
-- TODO
+- Attend class regularly

 #### Unacceptable Conduct